Dr. Ruth D. Thornton was named Professor and Chair of the Department of Biochemistry

 the program.
 She was primarily involved with the first, certificate year of the program,

 although she also took Biomedical students who were working toward their MS degree.

 Dr. Thornton has been writing questions for the National Board of Osteopathic Medical

 Examiners (NBOME) since 1999 and travels to Chicago each spring to evaluate banks

 of questions.
-She is the chair of the Appointment, Promotion and Tenure faculty committee.
+She was the chair of the Appointment, Promotion and Tenure faculty committee.

-She also sits on a number of other committees, including the Student Outcomes Committee,
+She also sat on a number of other committees, including the Student Outcomes Committee,

 the Research Committee, Program Curriculum committee, and the DO Curriculum committee.